 - High blood pressure during pregnancy

-- Types of birth control medicines, especially combined with tobacco use
+- Types of birth control medicines, especially when combined with tobacco use

-Taking the following actions can lower your risk of ischemic stroke:
+Taking the following actions can lower your risk of stroke:

 - Regular physical activity